 Limited medical services may be available on board.
 Where they are, there may be a charge for their use.
 Any special needs or boarding arrangements must be clearly specified at the time of booking, it is your responsibility to ensure your needs are known and understood.
 If you travel with a pre-diagnosed condition then travel is entirely at your own risk and you should obtain advice from your own doctor before travelling.
 If you have a disability or reduced mobility (even if temporary) please notify us at the time of booking and no later than 48 hours before arrival at the port, so that we may adequately assist you with your needs.
 We have a number of cabins adapted for disabled passengers and lift facilities for ease of movement between decks; however, facilities are limited on certain of our vessels so please enquire at the time of booking.
 Further details of the assistance we are able to provide is available on request or on our website.
 We are unable to transport anyone who is 32 weeks (28 weeks for the High Speed Service) or more pregnant at the time of travel or those with pregnancy complications.
 It is important if you have a disability, that the appropriate enquiries are made about the suitability of particular holiday accommodation needs, transport and services, and that you are fully satisfied you have made the correct choice before you book and confirm your holiday.
 Please note: if special arrangements need to be made for you an extra charge may be levied.
 We cannot be held responsible if you fail to tell us about special needs/requirements that will affect your holiday experience.

-No dangerous goods, firearms or knives may be brought on board without our written permission.
-Dangerous goods must be declared at the time of booking and on arrival at the port and can only be transported in a vehicle.
-No dangerous goods or firearms may be carried by a foot-passenger.
-If in doubt as to whether items qualify as dangerous goods, please ask us before travel or boarding may be refused.
-If you are carrying these items with our permission please report to the Duty Manager at check in.
+You must not bring dangerous goods, firearms or knives on board, on your person, or in your luggage unless you have obtained written permission from us and possess legal authorisation.
+Dangerous goods must be declared at the time of booking and can only be transported in a vehicle, therefore are not permitted in the case of a foot passenger.
+Explosive ordnance and neutralised explosive ordnance of military origin (shells, projectiles, grenades, etc) are prohibited.
+If you are unsure about whether or not goods are dangerous then you must contact us in advance otherwise we may refuse you entry to the ship, without any liability on our part.
 The transport of petrol/diesel cans is strictly limited to a maximum of 5 litres per vehicle providing it is in a sealed container designed specifically to carry fuel.
 There is a limit to the quantity of gas cylinders that may be carried, (including medical gas), for confirmation and authority to carry any gas cylinders please contact passenger services prior to travel.

 HEALTH FORMALITY AND PASSPORT REQUIREMENTS